HowellLab/Water-sensor-data-collector/README.md

 - Open your web browser (Safari, Chrome, etc.).
 - Go to: [http://localhost:3000](http://localhost:3000)
 - You should see the application homepage.
+- A base username name and password that comes pre instaled is -- Username: test2
+-- Password: pass
 ---

 ## Troubleshooting